 Painting Your Piece of Furniture

 Now that the flip top buffet has been sanded, cleaned, prepped and primed we can start to paint.
-The piece will be painted in a two-tone finish but rather than paint separately I am starting this furniture redo by painting the entire piece in Tahoe.
-Tahoe is a very light gray chalk type paint.
+The piece will be painted in a two-tone finish but rather than paint separately I am starting this furniture redo by painting the entire piece in a very light gray chalk type paint.
+You can find great quality furniture paint online HERE.

 Tips for Painting Furniture with a Flip Top